hervegirod/voskjavafork/README.md

 * port the Sphynx mechanism to handle microphone input

 # Models
-Ready-to-use vosk modesl are available at https://alphacephei.com/vosk/models
+Ready-to-use vosk models are available at https://alphacephei.com/vosk/models

 # History
 * 0.3.27 : initial version of the fork